elis-wind/PhD/readme.md

 Scripts to extract data from old version of [Ruscorpora](https://ruscorpora.ru/old/search-main.html)

+DEPRECATED since the old version of RusCorpora is no longer maintained

 1. lists of adjectival lemmas (based on their final segment) with their token frequencies

 2. token frequencies for each adjective or noun